9 People Discuss The Alternative Type Of Therapy They Swear By

 8Alex, 30: Meditation, Self-Help Books

 "[I chose this type of therapy because] I feel like it is more on my time.
-I like that I'm not expecting anything of anyone else, even a therapist.
-How’s it going?
-I think I'm killing...
-I mean, I know from the outside it looks great.
+I like that I'm not expecting anything of anyone else, even a therapist...
+I know from the outside it looks great.
 I'm positive that I'm checking lots of societal boxes, but I’m not sure I'm doing all I want to.
 No, I know I’m not.
 I want a lot."

 9D, 31: Meditation Community